PopovEvgeniy/glbstrip/readme.txt

 Program description

 This program is a graphic shell for DEMONATOR.
-Put executable file of DEMONATOR to DEMONATOR SHELL directory before first start.
+Put the executable file of DEMONATOR to DEMONATOR SHELL directory before first start.

 License